kai687/sphinxawesome-theme/docs/how-to/install.rst

       $ pip install /path/to/sphinxawesome_theme

-   This will build and install the package in one step.
-It is a bit slower than the procedure outlined above.
+   This command builds and installs the package in one step.
+   It's a bit slower than the procedure outlined before.

 Setting up a development environment
 ------------------------------------